MANHATTAN: An Archaeology

 MANHATTAN: An Archeology presents Eileen R. Tabios’ latest innovative approach to poetry-making.
 In this book, she uses a diverse set of “artifacts” to excavate a version of New York City’s historical birthplace.
 Artifacts include the unexpected and the ineffable to create a city only she can imagine—while they include a pearl necklace, piece of pineapple skin, yoga mat, black sateen, and bullet, the “objects” for perusal also range over moonlight, “withheld forgiveness,” and duende.
 The result, too, is unexpected and ineffable: Poetry that delights and intrigues.
 Some receptive readers will wake from the book missing something they hadn’t realized they missed, longing for something they hadn’t realized they desired.

-Paloma Press is pleased to announce A PRE-RELEASE SPECIAL OFFER for MANHATTAN: An Archaeology by award-winning poet Eileen R. Tabios.
-While MANHATTAN will not be officially released until this Fall, we are now open to taking orders at a special discounted price.
-The book’s PRE-RELEASE Price is $20, a 50% discount from its retail price of $40.
-Email email@example.com for more information.
+Paloma Press is pleased to announce A 2017 SPECIAL OFFER for MANHATTAN: An Archaeology by award-winning poet Eileen R. Tabios.
+MANHATTAN is available through 2017 at a special discounted price: $20, a 50% discount from its retail price of $40.
+Email firstname.lastname@example.org for more information.

 In archeology, we sift through distances to locate ourselves in these elapsed fragments.
 Here in Eileen Tabios’ new book, Manhattan is our test pit, and Clyfford Still stabilizes the walls adding to